scalawithcats/scala-with-cats/src/pages/monoids/index.md

 Note I used `++` for string concatentation, instead of the more usual `+`, to suggest a parallel with sequence concatenation.
 And we can do exactly the same with sequence concatenation and the empty sequence as our identity.

-We've seen a number of types which we can "add" and have an identity element.
+We've seen a number of types that we can "add" and have an identity element.
 It will be no surprise to learn that this is a monoid.
 A simplified definition of it in Scalaz is:

 ~~~ scala
 trait Monoid[A] {